Cap-go/website/src/content/docs/docs/plugin/api.md

 reset(options?: { toLastSuccessful?: boolean | undefined; } | undefined) => Promise<void>
 ```

-Set the `builtin` bundle (the one sent to Apple store / Google play store ) as current bundle
+Set the `builtin` bundle (the one sent to Apple store / Google play store ) as a current bundle

 | Param         | Type                                         |
 | ------------- | -------------------------------------------- |